End new oil, gas and coal funding to reach net zero, says IEA | Headlines

 Solar photovoltaic additions should reach 630 gigawatts a year by 2030 and wind power needs to rise to 390 GW.
 Together, this is four times the annual record set last year for new capacity additions.
 Annual emissions savings will depend heavily on investment and new technology such as direct air carbon capture and green hydrogen, according to the IEA, with around half of emissions reductions by mid-century compared to 2020 set to come from technologies currently under development.

 "IEA itself regularly acknowledges that half the technology to reach net zero has not yet been invented.
 Any pathway to net zero must include continued innovation and use of natural gas and oil, which remains crucial to displacing coal in developing nations and enabling renewable energy," said Stephen Comstock, vice president of corporate policy at the American Petroleum Institute, the largest U.S. industry group.
-Every month from 2030, 10 industrial plants will need to be fitted with carbon capture technology, three new hydrogen-based industrial plants will need to be built and 2 GW of electrolyser capacity for green hydrogen production needs to be added at industrial sites, the report said.
+Norway's largest oil and gas firm, Equinor, said the report was an important contribution to its efforts to develop a business portfolio for a future where fossil-fuel demand declines significantly.
+The company did not reply to a Reuters question on how the IEA's analysis could affect its plans for oil and gas exploration and development.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)